KRoverSystems/KRover/README.md

 make -j`nproc` CFLAGS="-O2 -U_FORTIFY_SOURCE -fno-stack-protector"
 make install
 ```
-## oasis-lib
+## 8. Use of oasis-lib

 oasis-lib includes a collection of prebuilt binaries in the form of .so files.
-These are a collection of gates that fascilitate EFI-execution flow switches(Eg: switch between a target kernel thread and KRover).
+These are a collection of gates that facilitate EFI-execution flow switches(Eg: switch between a target kernel thread and KRover).
 Use the .so files as-is.
-Re-compiling may change the ofsets between certain functions( or the start offcet of a certain function) within a given .so file causing oasis to malfunction.
+Re-compiling may change the offsets between certain functions( or the start offset of a certain function) within a given .so file causing oasis to malfunction.

-## Build the launcher
+## 9. Build the launcher

-### Update KRover binary path
+### 9.1 Update KRover binary path
 Go to oasis/launcher/oasis-launcher.c and update the constant, KROVER_PATH accordingly.
-Executable KRover binary named "testtest" should be available in KRover/loader/ directory.
+Once KRover is built later, an executable KRover binary named "testtest" will be available in KRover/loader/ directory.
 Go to oasis/launcher/ and run compile.sh to generate the launcher binary named, oasis-auncher.

-# Dependant libraries for KRover
+## 10. Install dependent libraries for KRover
-KRover uses dyninst for binary instruction dissassembly and Z3 for constraint evaluation.
+KRover uses Dyninst for binary instruction disassembly and Z3 for constraint evaluation.

-## dyninst dependancies
+### 10.1 Dyninst dependencies
 ```
 sudo apt install libiberty-dev
 ```